arnoldclark/front-end-mob-programming/README.md

 ### Option 1: Mob Programming

-Take part a mob programming session to show us how you like to work in a team.
+Take part in a front-end mob programming session to show us how you like to work.

 [Instructions for the mob programming session.](MobProgramming.md)